Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 However, as they went along developing the language, which was intended to be used for Artificial intelligence, questions started arising as to whether or not Fortran could really do the job that they wanted it to do conveninetly.
 At first, an attempt was made to develop a list processing language within Fortan.
 It seemed to them, to be easier, since they believed that writing a new compiler would take too long.
-By the end of 1956 they though they'd achieved what they needed with FPLP *(Fortran List Processing Language)*.
+By the end of 1956 they thought they'd achieved what they needed with FPLP *(Fortran List Processing Language)*.
 However, problems started to pop up in that language, for example the "IF" statements in Fortan 1 and Fortran 2 were akward to use, that lead to the introduction of a new Fortan function to make it easier to use "IF" statements.